ShiroiBara/LFS-11.2-systemd-with-EFI-and-pacman/README.md

 Download `packages` folder from this repo, using `git clone` or as `zip` file and unpack it to `$LFS/sources` folder.
 No additional instruction here, please google how to use 'git' if needed.
 This is guide not covering any aspect of using linux, if you tried pure `LFS` early you probably have some linux knowledge.
 Nothing personal.

+**Note:** EFI boot require separate partition formated to `FAT32` file system.
+Keep it in mind when reading chapters **2.4.
+Creating a New Partition** and **2.5.
+Creating a File System on the Partition**.
+Assuming what you are using GPT layout on your disk.

 Proceed next now, using LFS book until you reach  **iii.
 General Compilation Instructions**

 ### Stage 2